plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### ETAG Usage by Clients

 In order to improve network traffic efficiency, clients have the option to store received ETAGs from GET responses in a cache.
-To determine if the ETAG is still valid, the client can send the ETAG in a request to the device.
-If the ETAG is valid, the device will respond with a `VALID` code and no body.
+To determine if the ETAG is still valid, the client can send the ETAGs in a request to the device.
+If the ETAG is valid, the device will respond with a `VALID` code and no body, and corresponding matched ETAG.
 If the ETAG is not valid, the device will respond with a `CONTENT` code containing the current ETAG and the corresponding body.

 {{< note >}}
 For OCF interfaces, the ETAG remains unaffected even if different representations of the resource are available, except for the batch interface (`oic.if.b`).
 The ETAG is specifically tied to the state of the resource itself, regardless of the interface used.